Click here for the John Martin Family home page.

 In fact, according to the "Descriptions of land granted to settlers in . . . the Ohio Company Donation Tract," Edmund Martin was granted 100 acres of land in northern Washington County, Ohio, in April 1797.
 This was not in the part of Washington County that became Athens County, but then Washington County deed records show that Edmund turned around and sold this same land the following September.
 By 1800, as noted above, he had moved to the area of the future Athens County.

 John Martin's grandfather (Edmond's father?) was another man also named John Martin who, according to Elza's letter, lost his life at the hands of hostile Indians.
-Elza also seems quite certain about the fact that this John Martin "lived in what is now West Virginia before the Revolutionary War."
+Elza also asserts that this John Martin "lived in what is now West Virginia before the Revolutionary War."
 Unfortunately, there is no comprehensive census of Virginia from Colonial times, and other written records are spotty.
 Rent rolls recorded in 1764 show that a man named John Martin then lived in Frederick County, VA, which is not one of the counties that became part of West Virginia, although it is bordered by the West Virginia counties of Berkeley and Hampshire.
 This John Martin easily could have relocated to one of those counties within a few years after 1764.

 Hence, it is feasible that our John Martin's grandfather — the elder John Martin — was in Frederick County, VA, in 1764; that he subsequently moved a few miles west, into Hampshire County; that he was killed there about 1774–76; and that his son Edmond grew to manhood there before moving to Fayette County, PA, about 1785.
 The documentary record, though, is distressingly thin.